All Episodes

 That's pretty big.

-Why did I spend an hour on the phone with Jim Rutenberg?
+Even the New York Times, liberals that they are, why did I spend an hour on the phone with Jim Rutenberg?

 He doesn't print anything I say.

-He already had his story written and he just wants to say, Oh, I talked to Sean Hannity.
+He already had his story written, and he just wants to say, oh, I talked to Sean Hannity.

-Well, if you don't want to quote Sean Hannity, why are you wasting Sean Hannity's time?
+I'm like, well, if you don't want to quote Sean Hannity, why are you wasting Sean Hannity's time?

 Anyway, New York Times poll has Hillary and Trump tied.